Last Updated: August 18, 2023

 Capital gains and losses are generally handled according to how long you’ve had the asset you are selling, which is also known as the holding period.
 Short term capital gains are the profits you make from selling assets you have had for a year or less.
 Long term capital gains are the profits you get from selling an asset that you have had for more than a year.
 There are specific rules and different tax rates that apply for short and long term capital gains.
 Typically, you will pay less in taxes on long term capital gains compared to short term capital gains.

-The alternative minimum tax (ATM) is intended to ensure that the highest-income Canadians cannot disproportionately lower their tax bill through advantages in the tax system.
+The alternative minimum tax (AMT) is intended to ensure that the highest-income Canadians cannot disproportionately lower their tax bill through advantages in the tax system.
 It ensures that individuals and corporations with high incomes and various tax deductions are still required to pay a minimum amount of tax and prevents individuals and businesses from using too many deductions to eliminate their tax liability completely.

 When an individual sells stocks, real estate or other investments, they might be subject to capital gains tax on the profit made.
 Some taxpayers might have significant capital gains but can also take advantage of different deductions and exemptions which can reduce their normal tax liability.
-Under the ATM system, these deductions and exemptions are limited or not allowed, which will impact how capital gains are calculated and taxed.
+Under the AMT system, these deductions and exemptions are limited or not allowed, which will impact how capital gains are calculated and taxed.

 On March 28, 2023, Chrystia Freeland, Deputy Prime Minister and Finance Minister, delivered the 2023 federal budget titled, “A Made-In-Canada Plan” (Budget 2023).
 Budget 2023 proposes new changes to broaden the Alternative Minimum Tax.
 The proposed changes would apply to tax years that begin after 2023.
 Additional details will be released later this year.
 Here are some of the proposed changes: